Wheel series: History

 NBC launched a wheel show each year for the subsequent three years: The Bold Ones, Four in One and The NBC Mystery Movie.
 McCloud became part of the foundation for the NBC Mystery Movie after the cancellation of Four in One.
-It was joined by two new shows, Columbo (derived from the 1968 NBC telefilm Prescription: Murder) and McMillan and Wife.
+It was joined by two new shows, Columbo (derived from the 1968 NBC telefilm Prescription: Murder) and McMillan & Wife.
 The success of this wheel on Sunday nights eventually led to a sister wheel show airing on Wednesday nights; the original was retitled NBC Sunday Mystery Movie with the addition of a fourth program, Hec Ramsey, and the new wheel, NBC Wednesday Mystery Movie debuted with four other new programs.
 None of the newer programs were as successful as the original three Sunday shows, except for the Wednesday program, Quincy, M.E., which was spun off as a standalone hour-long series in 1977.
 Rival programs ABC's The Men, and The New CBS Tuesday Night Movies did not last long either.

-Attempts at reviving the format were made in 1989 with the Mystery Wheel of Adventure, a series of made-for-syndication TV movies including six installments of a new version of The Saint, in 1989-1990, with a format that rotated new editions of Columbo and Kojak on ABC, and in 1993-1994 on NBC, with a format that rotated A Perry Mason Mystery and new installments of Hart to Hart, without lasting success.
+Attempts at reviving the format were made in 1989 with the Mystery Wheel of Adventure, a series of made-for-syndication TV movies including six installments of a new version of The Saint, in 1989-1990, with a format that rotated new editions of Columbo and Kojak on ABC, and in 1993–1994 on NBC, with a format that rotated A Perry Mason Mystery and new installments of Hart to Hart, without lasting success.

-Crown Media had success with its Mystery Movie wheel, first on Hallmark Channel from 2005-2008, but didn't fare as well in the ratings as the channel's romance telefilms.
-In 2015, Hallmark Movies & Mysteries launched a new mystery wheel.
+Hallmark Channel had success with its Mystery Movie wheel from 2005 to 2008, discontinuing the series amid the growing popularity of its original romance movies.
+In 2015, its newly-rebranded sister channel Hallmark Movies & Mysteries launched a new mystery wheel.